kartik-venugopal/aural-player/README.md

 - Supports M3U/M3U8 playlists
 - Sound effects: Graphic equalizer, Pitch shift, Time stretch, Reverb, Delay, Filter
 - Recording of clips in AAC/ALAC/AIFF formats
-- Displays ID3 and iTunes metadata, including artwork (when available)
+- Display of ID3 and iTunes metadata, including artwork (when available)
-- Grouping of tracks by artist/album/genre for convenient playlist browsing
+- Grouping of tracks by artist/album/genre for convenient playlist browsing **(NEW!)**
+- Favorites list and recent items lists for added convenience **(NEW!)**
 - Searching and sorting of playlist
-- Multiple compact and flexible view options - playlist docking and collapsible views
+- Multiple compact and flexible view options - playlist docking/maximizing and collapsible views
-- Extensive set of keyboard shortcuts for convenient control
+- Extensive set of keyboard shortcuts and menu items for quick and convenient access to functionality
+- Gesture recognition for essential player/playlist controls (trackpad/MagicMouse) **(NEW!)**

 ### Compatibility